 Smoking wreaks havoc on your blood vessels, decreasing the flow of blood to your kidneys.
 It may even accelerate the loss of kidney functions and make existing kidney diseases worse.
 Studies have shown that there is a link between smoking and diseases related to kidneys.
-In fact, smoking is one of the leading causes of end-stage renal disease and kidney failure.
+Smoking is one of the leading causes of end-stage renal disease and kidney failure.

 Alcohol Cause Liver Disease

 Kidneys help your body filter out harmful substances, including alcohol.
 So when you drink heavily, your kidneys are under a lot of pressure.
-Consuming alcohol on a regular basis can cause damage to your renal system.
+Consuming alcohol regularly can cause damage to your renal system.
 Alcohol is extremely dehydrating, and an excess level in your body can cause your organs to be inadequately hydrated and hamper their performance.

 Alcohol is also a cause of liver disease, which in turn interferes with the regulation of blood flow to the kidneys.
 Painkillers are prescribed regularly to help with countless issues, but taking too many painkillers can harm your kidneys.